 Your community can have the same look and style of your website, so the user will think he never left your website when entering the help center.
 Integrate custom header, footer, change CSS and js along with background, buttons, colors.

 To use custom interface, go to Administration » Interface » My Interface and add required changes.

 In order to start working on customization, you would need to inspect elements in your browser or use Firebug and overload classes with your own by adding the same name of the class in CSS block and save changes.

-Make sure to clean browser cache in order to see the changes.
+Make sure to clean the browser cache in order to see the changes.

-System support custom themes for both desktop and mobile UI.
-Custom theme should be placed as a folder in custom/themes on your server.
+The system supports custom themes for both desktop and mobile UI.
+The custom theme should be placed as a folder in custom/themes on your server.

 Here is the following structure of the folders you can have:

 assets - desktop - css -theme.css - jssdk -widgets.css - js - theme.js - images - mobile - css - js templates - layout - header.phtml - footer.phtml